ABFoundationGlobal/docs/docs/AB-Connect.md

 - `txHash`: The transaction hash on the source blockchain
 - `txIndex`: The transaction index within the block

-The result is a 64-character hexadecimal string prefixed with "0x" (total 66 characters).
+The result is a 64-character hexadecimal string.

 #### Example cURL